godelayheehoo/MIDImorphose/README.md

 All menu selections and settings are saved to EEPROM for persistence across power cycles.
 See the code for detailed menu logic and available options.

+- Press 'A' to approximately reverse playback when stuttering.
+- Press 'D' to return to main menu when on a different menu.

 ## Code Structure

 - `src/MIDI_Glitcher.cpp`: Main application logic, event buffering, timing, display, and user input.
 - `src/MenuManager.h/cpp`: Menu system logic, state management, rendering, and input handling.
 - `src/Tempo_Tracker.h/cpp`: Tracks MIDI clock pulses and calculates BPM.
+Note tempo tracking isn't actually used right now.
 - `lib/`: Custom and third-party libraries (e.g., CircularBuffer, TM1637).
 - `include/`: Project-wide headers.